SubconsciousCompute/seccomp-pledge/README.md

 This tool upholds the principle of least privilege (PoLP) and limits processes to exactly what they are designed for, disallowng any non-essential operations as desired.
 It will cause core dumps if the user blocks a syscall that is fundamental to the execution of the process, which implies that the `seccomp` filters need to be constructed with care and `pledge` promises must be chosen appropriately.

+A detailed list of syscalls with an explanation of the parameters can be found [here](https://linuxhint.com/list_of_linux_syscalls/).

 ## Demonstration
 This is a demonstration of `seccomp-pledge` with `ls` passed as argument.
 A `seccomp` filter is constructed that traps all instances of the `accept4` syscall and allows every other syscall.
 The `pledge` promises selected are `stdio`, `rpath`, and `tty`.
 The current working directory is unveiled to `ls` with read-only permissions since it needs read access to the present path to print its contents but does not need to write to the path.